Teeworlds 0.7

 Flags Int There are only two possible flags SERVERINFO_FLAG_PASSWORD (1) and SERVERINFO_FLAG_TIMESCORE (2)

-Skill level Int TODO
+Skill level Int

 Player count Int TODO